pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

   training_data = np.delete(np.genfromtxt('train.csv', delimiter=",", dtype="float32"), obj=0, axis=0)
 ```

 Next we need to separate the training data into images and their respective labels.
 The first column has the labels and the rest are the images.
+We also used numpy's [reshape](http://docs.scipy.org/doc/numpy-1.10.1/reference/generated/numpy.ndarray.reshape.html) method to reconstruct the images.
+(The -1 in the reshape method automatically applies the reshape to each of the training images).

 ```python
   # List of train images by deleting the 1st column of